OleMussmann/ole.mn/content/posts/2025-02-duckdb-debugging/index.md

 To summarise, the issue is:
 1. All releases of `DuckDB.jl` after `v1.0.0` on Windows are broken.
-2. We recreate the issue without Julia, which shows the the DuckDB build using the MingW-w64 toolchain is broken for all releases after `v1.0.0`.
+2. We recreate the issue without Julia, which shows the DuckDB build using the MingW-w64 toolchain is broken for all releases after `v1.0.0`.